HernanBerrazueta/JerrysQuickMart/README.md

 # Jerry's Quick Mart

-# Project was done with React.
+The Project was done with React.
 To run the project follow the next steps:

 ---------------------------------------